7 Best PLM Software for Fashion Teams for 2026

 Source: Centricsoftware.com

-Centric Software is a well-known PLM solution used by large enterprise brands in the fashion industry and beyond.
 It offers extensive coverage across the entire product lifecycle, with tools for merchandise planning, sourcing, materials, compliance, and vendor collaboration.

-For global teams managing thousands of SKUs and intricate supply chain operations, Centric delivers depth and structure across departments.
+For global teams managing thousands of SKUs and intricate supply chain management operations, Centric delivers depth and structure across departments.

 Centric’s enterprise focus can lead to longer implementation timelines.
 It uses a versioned software model, so upgrades often require paid professional services.
 These costs can range from tens to hundreds of thousands of dollars, depending on the contract.